elastic/elasticsearch/CONTRIBUTING.md

 Java files in the Elasticsearch codebase are automatically formatted using the [Spotless Gradle] plugin.
 All new projects are automatically formatted, while existing projects are gradually being opted-in.
-The formatting check can be run explicitly with:
+The formatting check is run automatically via the `precommit` task, but it can be run explicitly with:

     ./gradlew spotlessJavaCheck

-The code can be formatted with:
+It is usually more useful, and just as fast, to just reformat the project.
+You can do this with:

     ./gradlew spotlessApply

+    # This is also aliased:
+    ./gradlew reformat

 These tasks can also be run for specific subprojects, e.g.